meetoseh/backend/docs/redis/keys.md

   matches the given sub and are in either the high or normal queues or the purgatory.
 Generally, Oseh+ users should be blocked from having more than 3 queued and free users should be blocked from having more than 1 queued.

+Used for integrity / correctness

+- `journals:journal_entry_to_chat_job:{journal_entry_uid}` goes to the uid of the journal chat job which is currently queued to modify and/or read the journal entry with the given uid.
+It only ever makes sense to have one journal chat job actively modifying a journal entry at a time, and it usually only makes sense to have 1 job just for reading the contents of a journal entry at a time.
+Hence, for simplicity, we enforce at most one journal chat job related to a journal entry at a time.

 Used for transferring between the jobs server and the websocket server: